 For this, we can try the common solution of disabling the crystal oscillator of the MCU to prevent it from running, or at least attempt to prevent it, as this does not work in all cases.
 It is accomplished by simply jumping the crystal oscillator by running either a relatively large capacitor, in this example a 0.1uf capacitor, or a small jumper wire across the crystal (in parallel to it).
 In the picture below, it is shown how a 0.1uf capacitor was temporarily soldered across the crystal terminals to disable it.

-In the event that you don’t have the SOIC clip to read and write the immobilizer EEPROM or simply you don’t like it, below is pictured another approach for doing it.
-For this, you will need to construct the harness, composed of 8 micro clips and a 4-pin dual header for connecting it to the programmer.
-Once constructed, you will be able to use it over and over.
-It will have even more life span than the SOIC clip itself.
+In the event that you don’t have a SOIC-8 SMD clip to read and write the immobilizer EEPROM or you simply don’t like that method for being somewhat unreliable, below is pictured another approach for doing it.
+For this, you will need to construct the harness or buy it already assembled, as it is already available to be ordered online.

 The mentioned wires are made of 8 micro clips and an 8-connections dual pin header (4 + 4) for connecting it to the programmer.
 Once constructed, you will be able to use it over and over and will even have a larger lifespan than the SOIC clip itself.
 If you decide to construct it yourself, be as neat as possible and use high-quality materials so you end up making a durable tool and don’t just make a prototype like the one shown here 🙂

 There are online stores that sell some of the equipment used for this job.
 For example, you may get the SOIC-8 SMD clip complete with its harness and ready to use from stores over the Internet, on eBay for example.

 On a final note, please be always careful when working with static sensitive electronics.
 Always use an ESD (Electro Static Discharge) protection to avoid unrepairable damage to the circuits and/or devices, especially if you live in cold-dry weather.